SoWeBegin/LinearAlgebra/documentation/vector/vector_constructors.md

 	// Constructor (2)
 	MathLbr::vector<int, 2> v1(5); // All the elements are initialized to 5.

-	MathLbr::vector<int, 2> v2(5.5); // The default behavior is that 5.5 is implicitly converted to an int, and all elements are initialized to 5.
+	MathLbr::vector<int, 2> v2(5.5); // The default behavior is that this line fails to compile, because narrowing conversions are disallowed.
-	// If ALLOW_IMPLICIT_CONVERSIONS is defined, then this fails to compile, because narrowing conversions are disallowed.
+	// If ALLOW_IMPLICIT_CONVERSIONS is defined, then this will compile correctly: the double 5.5 will be implicitly converted to the int 5.

 	foo(5); // The default behavior disallows this since there constructor is marked explicit.
 	// If ALLOW_IMPLICIT_CONVERSIONS is defined, then this will compile, and a vector MathLbr::vector<int, 2> with all elements